-Mixing the Catalyst with Liquid Rubber
+Mixing of Butyl Liquid Rubber

-EPDM Liquid Rubber is very similar to traditional EPDM makeup.
+Butyl Liquid Rubber is very similar to traditional EPDM makeup.
 The most crucial qualities include:

-- A temperature tolerance that ranges from -62° to 300° F.
+- Our White is an Energy Star qualified product.
+A temperature tolerance that ranges from -40° to 250° F.

 - It is both alkali and acid resistant.